ArturoBarriga/federated-digital-twins-use-cases/Use_Case_1_Centralized_Federation/README.md

 farm3-init
 ```

-Wait around 60 seconds after startup to allow the initialization containers to create the digital twins and the simulators to start pushing telemetry.
+Wait around 60 seconds after startup to allow the initialization containers to create the DTs and the simulators to start pushing telemetry.
 During startup, some simulators may temporarily receive `404` responses if they push data before the corresponding twin has been created.

 ## How to Trigger the Water Allocation Process